 The entire length of Allen Road from Eglinton to Sheppard will shut down this weekend from Friday at 11 p.m. until Monday at 5 a.m., the city announced today.

 The closure is to allow maintenance and improvements on the Allen, including bridge maintenance, guide rail repair, painting and marking, pot hole repairs, tree trimming and lighting inspection.

 Alternate routes for drivers are Keele Street, Dufferin Street, Avenue Road and Bathurst Street during the closure.

-Car on fire at intersection thought to be stolen
+Car on fire thought to be stolen